qutek/telehook/README.md

 Make sure you have install Telehook CLI with
 > $ `npm install -g telehook`

-use command run and pass the bot api key as well as the hook ur.
+use command run and pass the bot api key as well as the hook url.
 ```sh
 telehook run <botToken> <hookUrl>
 ```